Three firefighters injured in eight attacks as crews attended almost 400 bonfires on Friday night

 Read More

-Libby Logan, the SFRS Area Commander for Operations Control, said: “Attacks on our firefighters are completely unacceptable.
+Libby Logan, the SFRS Area Commander for Operations Control, said attacks on firefighters were “completely unacceptable”.

 "This type of behaviour is, of course, carried out by a very small minority and we once again thank our communities for their continuing support and working together with us to stay safe.”